Divided Europe seeks to overhaul defunct migration policies | Law-Order

 Divided Europe seeks to overhaul defunct migration policies

-The European Union's executive proposed on Wednesday overhauling the bloc's broken migration and asylum rules, seeking to end years of feuds and bitterness over the many people fleeing conflict and poverty in the Middle East and Africa.
-The most contentious element would impose a legal obligation on each state to host an assigned number of refugees - something eastern nations including Poland and Hungary are dead against - as well as helping in other ways under "mandatory solidarity".
+The European Union's executive proposed on Wednesday overhauling the bloc's broken migration and asylum rules, seeking to end years of feuds and bitterness over the hundred of thousands of people fleeing wars and poverty in the Middle East and Africa.
+The most contentious element would impose a legal obligation on each state to host some refugees - something eastern nations including Poland and Hungary are dead against - as well as helping in other ways under "mandatory solidarity".

 Each state would receive 10,000 euros ($11,750) per adult taken in, funded from the bloc's budget.
 Endless rows over where to locate refugees and migrants have caused bad blood between the Mediterranean-shore countries where they mainly come, the reluctant easterners, and the richer northern states where many of the new arrivals aspire to live.